PowerShell/ContainerProvider/README.md

 ##### Example 1: Inventory what Container images are installed in the local machine.
 	Get-Package –provider ContainerImage

+### Migrate from Windows Server 2016 Technical Preview 4 (TP4) to Windows Server 2016 Technical Preview 5 (TP5)
+The ContainerImage provider version 0.6.x.x only works with the TP5 hosts.
+If you have an old TP4 host, although you can still install this version of ContainerImage provider, you will run into an error when trying to use any of the cmdlets mentioned above.

+In order to migrate to the TP5 Containers, you will need to:

+1. Upgrade the host to TP5 host with version 10.0.14300.0
+2. Install and import the ContainerImage provider with version 0.6.x.x
+3. Use the cmdlets above to search/install/download the TP5 container OS images

 ### ContainerImage cmdlets
 	- Find-ContainerImage [[-Name] <string[]>] [-MinimumVersion <version>] [-MaximumVersion <version>] [-RequiredVersion <version>] [-AllVersions] [-source <string>] [<CommonParameters>]